thycotic/privman-docs/tasks/maintenance.md

 __Parameters__: Purge completed sessions older than [default setting = 1 day(s)]

-__Notes__: For versions 10.5 or later, the need to run this task should be significantly reduced since they are now cleaned up as file uploads complete.
+__Notes__: For versions 10.5 and later, the need to run this task should be significantly reduced since they are now cleaned up as file uploads complete.

 ### Purge Maintenance - Files Undiscovered